deyoungbryce/KeymastersKeepGames/README.md

 ### Blue Prince
 - Draft the (random room)
 - Complete a (parlor OR billiard) puzzle
-- Collect the following items in one day: (3 random items)
+- Collect the following items in a single day: (2 random items)
 - Draft the following rooms in a single day: (3 random rooms) | Time-Consuming
-- Draft 5 (random room type) rooms in a singles day | Time-Consuming
+- Draft 5 (random room type) rooms in a single day | Time-Consuming
 - Create the (random contraption) Contraption in the Workshop | Time-Consuming, Difficult

 ### Celeste